 The Little Guide to Mexican Chillies

-In this Mexican chilli guide, we want to tell you about the chillies we sell in Mextrade, you will find tips to how to cook with them and links to our recipes where we used Mexican chillies.
+In this Mexican chilli guide, we want to tell you about the chillies we sell in Mextrade, you will find tips on how to cook with them and links to our recipes where we used Mexican chillies.

 The hero of all Mexican chillies.
 In its fresh version is called Poblano and it is dark green, but an ancho chilli is dark brown, the aroma of an ancho chilli is very special, deep, earthy and delicious.
 Sometimes can be spicy, but most of the time is mild.
-Perfect for a Mole, barbacoas and adobos.
+Perfect for a Mole, barbacoa and adobos.

 The spicy little long red fella is the one to choose if you want to add a bit of a kick to your food.
 The name of this chilli doesn’t change when it is fresh.
 Their heat index is between 15,000 - 30,000 Scoville units, so sometimes is spicy and other is very spicy.
-Here in Mextrade we have beautiful arbol chillies that we bring from Mexico.
-These chillies go very well if you want your Chilaquiles a bit spicy or to add spiciness to moles or just to make a fresh arbol chilli salsa to have with tacos.
+Here in Mextrade, we have beautiful Arbol chillies that we bring from Mexico.
+These chillies go very well if you want your Chilaquiles a bit spicy or to add spiciness to moles or just to make a fresh Arbol chilli salsa to have with tacos.

 The posh of Mexican chillies.
-This is one of the chillies that not a lot people know about it and therefor it is not very common to see it in dishes, but the luxurious long, mysterious dark pasilla can take your dish to another level of deliciousness.
+This is one of the chillies that not a lot of people know about it and therefore it is not very common to see it in dishes, but the luxurious long, mysterious dark pasilla can take your dish to another level of deliciousness.
 It is very mild and it makes a red brick colour sauce, very elegant and delicious.
 Good for moles, chilaquiles or stews.